 - I visited Brookings, Astoria and a few other towns in this region.

-In these areas I just listed, here are the 10 I truly recommend.
+In these areas I just listed, for Oregon, here are the 10 recommended coastal spots.

-What I recommend you see in both states:
+What I recommend you see in both California and Oregon Coastlines:

 Being that there’s over a 1,000 miles of coastal areas between these 2 states and the main road there has a small speed limit, if you’re tighter on time, and want to see the truly spectacular sites, there’s 4 places I recommend you visit: